susbo/concur/README.md

 ### Installation

-Download the latest version ([v1.0](https://github.com/susbo/concur/releases)) from the releases tab.
+Download the latest release ([v1.0](https://github.com/susbo/concur/releases)) from the release tab.

 The following commands will install CONCUR in your current directory:
 ```